-Table 22-7 Retained and released catches (metric tonnes, whole weight) of shortfin make sharks (Isurus oxyrhinchus) by ISC Member country fishery in the North Pacific Ocean, north of the equator, 1985-2024.
-"0" - Fishing effort was reported but no catch; "+" - Below 499kg catch; "-" - Unreported catch or catch information not available. - Data from the most recent years are provisional.
+Table 22-7 Retained and released catches (metric tonnes, whole weight) of shortfin mako sharks (Isurus oxyrhinchus) by ISC members fishery in the North Pacific Ocean, north of the equator, 1985-2024.
+"0" - Fishing effort was reported but no catch; "+" - Below 499kg catch; "-" - Unreported catch or catch information not available. \ - Data from the most recent years are provisional.